 Multiple Arm Systems

 Larger facilities with a row of welding booths can still benefit from source extraction.
 A multiple arm system allows for individual positioning where needed.
 When outfitted with automatic control systems, they also reduce energy consumption providing a faster recovery of investment.
+Multiple arm systems are commonly found in larger welding shop ventilation systems.

 One of the most important things to keep in mind is local, regional, or national regulations.
 Regulatory bodies will often provide guidance, exposure limits, and training.
 Failing to meet your local regulations can be costly for businesses as you may face fines or lawsuits in the long term.
 Additionally, short-term costs may arise from lost productivity as workers face illnesses such as metal fume fever.